Enchanted Artifacts Of The Gods

 Oscar Montelius (1843-1921), Public domain, via Wikimedia Commons

-The weapon was forged by the dwarf master smiths Eitri and Brokkr and is imbued with many magical qualities.
-When thrown, Mjolnir will always return to the bearer.
-It can be used to heal and bless as well as to destroy.
-It always strikes its intended target, can kill any enemy, and may destroy any object.
+The dwarf master smiths Eitri and Brokkr forged the weapon, infusing it with many magical qualities.
+Mjolnir always returns to its bearer when thrown, can heal and bless as well as destroy, always strikes its intended target, can kill any enemy, and may destroy any object.

 Hrym steers from the east, waters rise,